 No, there is no obligation to hold a U.K. passport.
 However, it is a very effective identity document, because HM Passport Office are known for carrying out very stringent checks on your identity, and (for child applications) whether you have obtained consent from everyone with parental responsibility.

 No, not normally.
 However, there are some limited circumstances in which they will record both your current name, and your previous name:

 No. By family deed poll we take to mean a single deed poll changing the surname of a whole family.
 We do not think family deed polls are a good idea because eventually — when children grow up and become adults — they need their own deed poll document whenever they need to prove their identity.

 However there are reduced rates for family members who apply at the same time.
-The reduction on additional adult deed polls is from £ 14.50 to £ 9.00.
-The reduction on additional child deed polls is from £ 14.50 to £ 6.00.
+The reduction on additional adult deed polls (when applying online) is from £ 9.00 to £ 7.00.
+The reduction on additional child deed polls is from £ 9.00 to £ 6.00.
 The reduction is calculated so as to give the lowest possible combined price.

 Yes, you can change your name by deed poll.
 However:

 Once you are discharged from bankruptcy, or your Debt Relief Order is lifted, you are no longer subject to these restrictions, and you can change your name in the normal way.